SE-Project-GatorBlog/Gator_Blog/Sprint2.md

 | **TestNavigation** | Checks that the navigation bar functions correctly, allowing users to move between pages. |
 | **TestLogout** | Ensures that users can log out and are redirected to the login page. |

-These tests ensure the **frontend UI functions smoothly**, validating both user interactions and API responses.
+These tests ensure the frontend UI functions smoothly, validating both user interactions and API responses.

 ---